A sales proposal is a formal document sent to potential clients.

 1. Write an outline

-As with almost any written content, creating an outline should be your first step when writing a sales or business proposal.
+As with almost any written content, creating an outline should be your first step when writing a sales proposal.

-Think about all the sections that should be included in your proposal and write them down briefly.
+Think about all the sections that should be included in your proposal and write them down in a strategic, concise manner.

-A few sentences about each section should be enough — the outline should serve almost as a reminder as to what you’re going to write once you start filling things up with content.
+A few effective sentences about each section should be enough — the outline serves as a reminder as to what you’re going to write once you start filling things up with content, defining the purpose of your proposal in small bites and setting clear objectives.

 Here are some sections your sales proposal outline needs to have: